jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * Write a ```get_prim``` method in python/perl/bash/pseudo.
 * Find all files which have been accessed within the last 30 days.
 * Explain the following command ```(date ; ps -ef | awk '{print $1}' | sort | uniq | wc -l ) >> Activity.log```
 * Write a script to list all the differences between two directories.
+Answer: diff -Naur dir1 dir2

 * In a log file with contents as ```<TIME> : [MESSAGE] : [ERROR_NO] - Human readable text``` display summary/count of specific error numbers that occurred every hour or a specific hour.